 Can You Negotiate?

-You can negotiate the claim amount, but you must wait first for the settlement to be recommended to you.
+You can negotiate the claim amount, but you must wait for the settlement to be recommended.
 As part of the claims process, the adjuster will include the information used to assess the settlement amount.
 You can respond to their letter by recommending a higher amount, but you need to provide something that backs up your offer.

 This can be some overlooked information on the part of the adjuster.
 If you provide that information, the insurance company will offer a counterproposal.
 You may not get the total amount you want, but if you negotiate properly, it will usually be higher than the first offer made by the insurance company.